What are Bloodborne Pathogens?

 - Non-mucous membrane wound: Wash the area with soap and water for 15 minutes.

 Because of the dangers of BBP exposure, report the incident to the employer and seek immediate medical attention per the employer’s BBP protocol.

 We Can Help!

 Work Health Solutions has made it its mission to help provide necessary healthcare for those who need it.
 We especially help those in the working environment.
-Because we understand the difficulty of taking care of employees in the workplace, we want to help!
+Because we understand the difficulty of occupational health and taking care of employees in the workplace, we want to help!
 Therefore, if you need help putting together a strategy, contact us today.

 Additional BBP Exposure Control Resources: